aryan1403/Brothers/README.md

   [![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)]()
   ## _Quik Note :-_
-  This project has nothing related to any Educational Project.
-I made it just for fun purpose.
+  This project is not related to Educational purpose.
+I made it just for fun

 ## Quick Start
   To **Run** this code yo should have **Java** Installed on your system.